jart/bestline/README.md

 back in the 1970's.
 This library ignores platform-specific norms for multibyte encoding and it also ignores antiquated terminal capability databases.
 Libraries like ncurses were designed to reduce bandwidth on 300 bit per second modems.
-They're bloated and huge because the needed to implement workarounds to all the "incompatible by design" engineering practices used by terminal platforms in the 70's in 80's.
+They're bloated and huge because they needed to implement workarounds to all the "incompatible by design" engineering practices used by terminal platforms in the 70's in 80's.